 Non-DAC wines may continue to be considered as quality wine to be produced.
 However, the origin may not be the specific winegrowing area as Weinviertel but as generic winegrowing area designated next larger geographical unit as in this case Lower Austria at the label appear.
 For the Vins may as origin only the wine region be used.

 There are general rules for all DAC wines: the wine must be made exclusively from grapes of the defined grape variety (s) harvested in the wine-growing region concerned; a non-hazardous waste (up to 15% other varieties) can be tolerated.
 He may only in glass bottles with the nominal volume of 0.75 l (or multiple), a closure with Capsules is not permitted.
 The indication of a further quality designation is inadmissible, in particular quality wine, and also cabinet or late vintage, The wines must to obtain the state test number like all quality wines the corresponding analytical and sensory undergo official tests before they can be marketed.

 In February 2003, after long preparations, the successful launch of the first Austrian origin-controlled wine finally took place.
 It was the Weinviertel DAC (Lower Austria) of the sort Green Valtellina of the year 2002.
 In the preliminary round about half of the submitted wines were eliminated by strict controls.
 A total of 133 winemakers from the Weinviertel region presented more than 200 wines at the Museumsquartier in Vienna on 17 February 2003.
 Soon, the great success of this idea turned out and it followed other wines or areas.
 In hindsight, the introduction was a wise anticipation of the EU Wine Order, which has been in force since August 2009.
-Among other things, there is now EU-wide quality system prescribed, which in wines with and wines without designation of ancestry divided.
+Among other things, there is now EU-wide quality system prescribed, which in wines with and wines without designation of origin divided.